 Back to the baby shower business.
 Like I mentioned in my last post, my girlfriends are all having their first baby and I have been helping them plan for their Baby Showers.
 So it’s only right I dug through my old photos ( from 2012 lol ) of my beloved decor.
 I wanted to keep it simple, as it was just meant to be a casual lunch with my closest friends and family.
 Girly, Pink & Plush!

 I made the mistake of not hiring a photographer, so use this advice- for every single event you host, include a photographer in your budget!
 Definitely worth having.

-For Centerpieces I found these really plush teddy bears on Amazon, and added a baby bottle with a crystallized table number.
+For Centerpieces, I found these really plush teddy bears on Amazon and added a baby bottle with a crystallized table number.
 I had that surrounded by an assortment of Pink flowers that a local florist made for me.
 The bottles were purchased from the Dollar Store!
 I LOVE using escort cards & assigned seating at all of my sit down events.
-I think it makes your guests feel more welcome, and it insures everyone is seated among friends.
+I think it makes your guests feel more welcome, and it ensures everyone is seated among friends.
 Keeps it a little more intimate no matter what the guest count is.

 I asked the restaurant to provide pink linen napkins for each setting, and most restaurants should be more than willing to do so for you if you give them about a weeks notice.
 It gave a pretty nice touch to the tables and only cost me about .25 cents per person.
 A little buck for a big bang huh?

 As party favors, I ordered teddy bear sugar cookies and adorned them with a pink ribbon.
 On the back of each favor was a number for guests to use for certain games!